 - (1) The Board shall prepare and adopt, for each financial year ending with 30 June, an annual plan which outlines: - (a) In particular terms for the financial year in which the plan is adopted and in general terms for each of the following two financial years: - (i) The intended significant policies and objectives of the Board These are outlined in Sections 1 and 5.
-A detailed Operating (Policy and Procedures) Manual is available for inspection at the office of the Director. - (ii) The nature and scope of significant activities to be undertaken These are outlined in Section 3. - (iii) Performance objectives together with performance targets and other measures by which performance may be judged in relation to the objectives These are set out in Section 3. - (b) In particular terms for the financial year in which the report is adopted, and in general terms for each of the following two financial years, in total and for each significant activity of the Board: - (i) The indicative costs, including an allowance for depreciation of plant These are set out in Section 4. - (ii) The sources of funds and the amount of any proposed levies These are set out in Section 4. - (2) The plan shall include an explanation of any significant changes between policies, objectives and activities, and performance targets specified in the plan as being those for the financial year in which the plan is adopted and those specified in the plan for the immediately preceding financial year as being those for the financial year in which the plan is adopted. - There are no significant changes between the objectives, activities and performance targets specified in the plan as between those in this 2019/20 financial year and those for the immediately preceding 2018/19 financial year.
-The Museum will continue to fulfil the current year (2018/19) objectives. - (3) The draft annual plan shall be referred to contributing authorities for a period of six weeks concluding no later than 31 May in each year or such earlier date as agreed by mutual consultation with contributing authorities. - This draft annual plan was referred to the contributing Local Authorities for a period of six weeks from Friday 15 March 2019 concluding on Friday 26 April 2019. - (4) The Board shall consider all submissions received in respect of the draft annual plan and amend it as considered appropriate prior to adoption by the Board no later than two weeks following the period referred to in subsection (3) of section 15. - (5) A copy of the annual plan, when adopted, shall forthwith be sent to each contributing local authority.
+A detailed Operating (Policy and Procedures) Manual is available for inspection at the office of the Director. - (ii) The nature and scope of significant activities to be undertaken These are outlined in Section 3. - (iii) Performance objectives together with performance targets and other measures by which performance may be judged in relation to the objectives

+These are set out in Section 3. - (b) In particular terms for the financial year in which the report is adopted, and in general terms for each of the following two financial years, in total and for each significant activity of the Board: - (i) The indicative costs, including an allowance for depreciation of plant These are set out in Section 4. - (ii) The sources of funds and the amount of any proposed levies These are set out in Section 4. - (2) The plan shall include an explanation of any significant changes between policies, objectives and activities, and performance targets specified in the plan as being those for the financial year in which the plan is adopted and those specified in the plan for the immediately preceding financial year as being those for the financial year in which the plan is adopted. - There are no significant changes between the objectives, activities and performance targets specified in the plan as between those in this 2020/21 financial year and those for the immediately preceding 2019/20 financial year.
+The Museum will continue to fulfil the current year (2019/20) objectives. - (3) The draft annual plan shall be referred to contributing authorities for a period of six weeks concluding no later than 31 May in each year or such earlier date as agreed by mutual consultation with contributing authorities. - This draft annual plan was referred to the contributing Local Authorities for a period of six weeks from Friday 13 March 2020 concluding on Friday 24 April 2020.
+Given the impact of Covid19 the submission period was extended to 27 May 2020. - (4) The Board shall consider all submissions received in respect of the draft annual plan and amend it as considered appropriate prior to adoption by the Board no later than two weeks following the period referred to in subsection (3) of section 15. - (5) A copy of the annual plan, when adopted, shall forthwith be sent to each contributing local authority.